 One of my favorite pies has always been banana cream pie, but Nick couldn’t eat it due to the egg in the meringue.
-I decided I needed to create a version add to my list of egg free recipes, and I changed things up by making it an egg free chocolate banana cream pie!
+I decided I needed to create my own version and added it to my list of egg free recipes.
+I changed things up by making it an egg free chocolate banana cream pie!

 Easy Egg Free Chocolate Banana Cream Pie

-Our family has always loved pies that have meringue on them, and banana cream pie was one that was one that has always been made a lot.
+Our family has always loved pies that have meringue on them, and banana cream pie was one that has always been made a lot.
 Of course it’s a great recipe to make when you have ripe bananas that you need to use up.

 I originally created this recipe with a regular roll out pie crust.
 I recently made it again though with the graham cracker crust, and what a difference it made.
 This pie is yummy with the regular crust, but it is amazing with the graham cracker crust!
 I was blown away by the flavor change.
 The graham cracker crust just adds so much to the recipe!